 2. Chimpanzees and gorillas nurse their young at least six times the length of gestation.
-In humans that would be around 4.5 years of nursing.
+In humans that would be at least 4.5 years of nursing.

 3. One study of primates showed that the offspring were weaned when they had reached about 1/3 their adult weight.
 This happens in humans at about 5 to 7 years.

 4. Most primates wean at about half the age of sexual maturity.
-In humans, this would be about age 6 or 7.
+In humans, this would be 6 or 7.

-5. Studies have shown that a child’s immune system doesn’t completely mature until about 6 years of age, and it is well established that breast milk helps develop the immune system and augment it with maternal antibodies as long as breast milk is produced.
+5. Studies have shown that a child’s immune system doesn’t completely mature until about 6 years of age.
+It is well established that breast milk helps develop the immune system, passing on maternal antibodies as long as breast milk is produced.
 (Maybe that’s why my unvaccinated daughter’s never needed a doctor or dentist).